Small businesses push for exemptions from Trump tariffs

 "So clearly their impact is going to be stronger, the short term pain is going to be much harder felt on all of them," Guzman said.

-Some small business owners say tariffs are already putting their livelihoods in doubt.
+Some small business owners say tariffs are already having an adverse impact.
 Kristin Bear, founder of Kilo Brava, a U.S.-based lingerie company that makes its garments in China, recently told CBS MoneyWatch that the stepped up U.S. tariffs could force het to abandon a whole season's worth of orders, equivalent to roughly $500,000.